weecology/lab-manual/WEecology:-Lab-Interviews.md

 * We like student and post doc interviewees to stay with a lab member during their visit, rather than in a hotel.
 This provides more opportunities for informal interaction with the interviewee.
 You do not need to have a fancy guest room to host, a couch/air mattress is fine.
 * Rides to the airport.
+* Lunches/dinners: Anyone (at a relevant stage for the interviewee) that has interacted with the lab in any way (classes, carpentries, visited Portal, etc) is welcome to join meals.
+They can provide an outside perspective of the lab, or even just what it's like to be at UF in general.
 * Morgan and Ethan will cover all (reasonable) expenses related to hosting the interviewee (dinner/breakfast on travel days)

 ## Feedback